 - The course is 8-13 lessons (exceeds minimum state requirements)

 - Courses are scheduled as weekly for 6-7 weeks

 - Course fees vary

-U.S. Coast Guard Auxiliary class schedule.
+Find a U.S. Coast Guard Auxiliary class near you.

-U.S. Power Squadron
+(formerly U.S. Power Squadron)

 - Course fees vary by location

 - Courses are scheduled as one night per week for three or four weeks or two half-days

 For USPS class schedules, go online or call 888-FOR-USPS.

 Adventures in Boating Washington - Classroom Course